ustropics/MET5510-project/README.md

 ## Instructions
 ### Calculate Model Data
-1. Run `row_main.m` to process the Rossby Wave Model calculations
+1. `row_main.m` to process the Rossby Wave Model calculations
-2. Run `hwm_main.m` to process the Hoskins-West Modified calculations
+2. `hwm_main.m` to process the Hoskins-West Modified calculations
-3. Run `hwe_main.m` to process the Hoskins-West Eady-type calculations
+3. `hwe_main.m` to process the Hoskins-West Eady-type calculations
 4. Generated data files are saved in `output/data/*.mat`

 ### Create Initial Plots
-1. Run `row_plot.m` to generate initial plots using the generated Rossby Wave data
+1. `row_plot.m` to generate initial plots using the generated Rossby Wave data
-2. Run `hwm_plot.m` to generate initial plots using the generated Hoskins-West Modified data
+2. `hwm_plot.m` to generate initial plots using the generated Hoskins-West Modified data
-3. Run `hwe_plot.m` to generate initial plots using the generated Hoskins-West Eady-type data
+3. `hwe_plot.m` to generate initial plots using the generated Hoskins-West Eady-type data
 4. Generated plots are saved in `output/plots/*.png`

 ### Config Options
-1. Available config options for the the
+1. `row_config.m` contains all config, variable, and constants needed for Rossby Wave calculations
+2. `hwm_config.m` contains all config, variable, and constants needed for Hoskins-West Modified calculations
+3. `hwe_config.m` contains all config, variable, and constants needed for Hoskins-West Eady-type data
+4. Config files are stored in `config/*.m`

 ## File Structure
 ### Functions are stored in /functions

-#### Eady-Type Model Scripts
+#### Hoskins-West Eady-Type Model Scripts
 - `hwe_BPVyCalc.m`: Computes the meridional PV gradient at interior grid points for the Eady-type model, using a $\cos^4$-modulated mean zonal wind $\bar{u}(y, z)$.
 Essential for wave propagation studies.
 - `hwe_PV2bndgrad.m`: Calculates PV gradients at the surface ($z=0$) and tropopause ($z=HH$) for the Eady-type model, incorporating vertical shear with $\cos^4$ meridional variation.
 Critical for boundary condition enforcement.
 - `hwe_PV2intgrad.m`: Determines the interior PV gradient for the Eady-type model, including the meridional second derivative of the mean flow.
 Supports stability and dynamics analysis.
 - `hwe_ubar.m`: Generates the mean zonal wind field $\bar{u}(y, z)$ for the Eady-type model, using linear shear with $\cos^4$ meridional modulation.
 Foundational for background flow setup.

-#### Hoskins-West Model Scripts (Legacy)
+#### Hoskins-West Modified Model Scripts
 - `hwm_BPVyCalc.m`: Computes the meridional PV gradient for the original Hoskins-West model, using sinusoidal modulation and vertical shear terms.
 Included for reference.
 - `hwm_PV2bndgrad.m`: Calculates PV gradients at boundaries for the Hoskins-West model, incorporating complex shear terms.
 Retained for historical context.
 - `hwm_PV2intgrad.m`: Computes the interior PV gradient for the Hoskins-West model, using planetary $\beta$ and vertical shear effects.
 Kept for comparison.
 - `hwm_ubar.m`: Generates the mean zonal wind field for the Hoskins-West model with sinh-based modulation.
 Preserved for legacy support.

+#### Rossby Wave Model Scripts
+- `row_F123.m`: Generates row vectors $F1$, $F2$, and $F3$ for matrix assembly, supporting the linearized PV equation.

 #### Utility Scripts
 - `jk2l.m`: Converts 2D indices $(j, k)$ to a single linear index for grid operations, facilitating array manipulation.